-Paul Mitchell The School Dallas, Paul Mitchell The School Dallas - San Antonio and Paul Mitchell The School Dallas - Arlington considers hours for transfers from other institutions into the school's Cosmetology, Cosmetology Operator, Class A Barber, Manicure and Esthetics programs on a case by case basis.
+Paul Mitchell The School Dallas, Paul Mitchell The School Dallas - San Antonio and Paul Mitchell The School Dallas -Arlington considers hours for transfers from other institutions into the school's Cosmetology Operator, Class A Barber, Manicure and Esthetics programs on a case by case basis.
 Transfer students must provide a copy of their transcripts.
-Transfer students must meet with the Education Leader and Future Professional Advisor to discuss why they want to transfer to Paul Mitchell The School Dallas, Paul Mitchell The School Dallas - San Antonio and Paul Mitchell The School Dallas - Arlington and why they feel their education will be different than at their previous school.
+If a student is transferring more than 100 clock hours they will be required to take a written and practical test overseen by an Education Leader.
+If a student is transferring 100 clock hours or less, all hours will be transferred without the need of a written or practical test.
+All transfer students must be approved by the school's Director.
+100 clock hours and under will automatically be accepted as transfer hours after providing transcripts and will not need to meet with the Education Leader and Future Professional Advisor.
+The cost for transfer students is based upon the current per hour tuition rate at Paul Mitchell The School Dallas, Paul Mitchell The School Dallas - San Antonio and Paul Mitchell The School Dallas - Arlington.
+The per hour cost does not include the cost of a complete and current Paul Mitchell student kit if needed.